In this Article

 5. Butterfly Pose

 The butterfly pose is a simple exercise that opens up your pelvis and builds flexibility and strength in the surrounding muscles, including the back and thigh.
-The butterfly pose is easy and can be done from the moment you’re pregnant till the time you deliver.
+The butterfly pose is easy and can be done from the moment you’re pregnant until the time you deliver.

 Sit on the floor and put the soles of your feet together.
 Pulse your legs up and down like the wings of a butterfly and feel the muscles in your thigh stretch.
 Maintain a pace and range of motion that feels comfortable to you.
 A variant of butterflies involves sitting in the same position and gently pushing the knees down to the floor using your elbows and feeling the stretch in your inner thigh muscles.